HSMCode/hsm-wise2023-prototype401-land-Danimasihykowoll/README.md

 #### MovementMouse
 Script for the x axis movement of the mouse.
 Using a GetKey, the mouse can move to the right everytime "Space" is pressed.
 Without the key pressed the mouse moves to the left.

+#### MovementSnake
+Script for the z axis movement of the snakes to move them against of the mouse direction.

 #### Score